drone/docs/content/pipeline/environment/reference/_index.md

   Index of all environment variables available to the pipeline.
 ---

-Index of environment variables available to your pipeline:
+Index of environment variables available to your pipeline. _Note that these environment variables are automatically injected into your pipeline steps, and are also available for substitution._

 {{< children >}}